 Let’s be honest: finding time for self-care can be tough.
 Digital health tools are designed to fit into your life, not the other way around.
 Think of them as a supportive partner you can check in with anytime, anywhere.
 Apps like Reframe offer mindful drinking programs and tracking features that give you personalized feedback based on your own patterns and goals.
 This isn't a one-size-fits-all plan; it’s about getting support that understands you.
 Whether you need a quick coping strategy, a reminder of your progress, or a connection to a community that gets it, the help is right on your phone, making it easier to stay engaged and motivated.

-For Providers: Better Data and Simpler Workflows
+For Providers: Making Sense of Data and Simplifying Care

 Digital tools don't just benefit you; they also help the professionals who support you.
 When you use an app to track your habits, progress, or feelings, you’re creating a clear, real-time record.
 This information is incredibly valuable for doctors and therapists, giving them a much better understanding of your journey than a short appointment allows.
 These digital treatment paths can lead to more informed care strategies.
 Instead of relying only on memory, providers can see patterns over time, allowing them to offer more tailored advice and provide you with better, more responsive care.